Promote culture exchange and learning opportunities through our projects in Chikwawa, Malawi

-Also, the volunteer/s at free time will exchange culture with local people in Chikwawa and learn more Malawian life and share knowledge and get to know real life in locals.
+Also, the volunteer/s in their free time will exchange culture with local people in Chikwawa and learn more about Malawian life and share knowledge and get to know real-life locals.

 Though English is the official language of the country, most people in Chikwawa speak Chichewa.
 In addition, most citizens in the region practice Christianity and the volunteer can expect to see this religion ingrained in the culture of the area.
 The citizens of Chikwawa are extraordinarily friendly and happy to practice their English or speak to newcomers as they are developing their Chichewa.